- Reunification Therapy

 3111 & 3118 Child Custody Evaluations

 Expert testimony: Mr. Rosen may not be called as a percipient witness, only as an expert witness.
-Expert witness fees are: $3,000.00 (three thousand dollars) and will apply if Mr. Rosen testifies for one minute, 7 hours or not at all.
+Expert witness fees are: or $3,000.00 (three thousand dollars) for AM or PM session or $5,000.00 (five thousand dollars) for a full day.
+These fees will apply if Mr. Rosen testifies for one minute, 7 hours or not at all.
 Fees must be paid at least 10 business days before the court date.
 The fees are not refundable if Mr. Rosen receives less than 72 hours notice to cancel or change dates of testimony.
 By mutual agreement, Mr. Rosen will accept subpoena by fax: 951-246-2775.
 If Mr. Rosen must travel more than one hour from the court house, there will be an additional travel fee.
-Telephonic testimony if requested by the Judge is billed at the rate of $500.00 (five hundred dollars) per hour or portion there of.
-The same terms of payment and refund apply: Fees must be paid at least 10 business days in advance.
-The fee is not refundable if Mr. Rosen receives less than 72 hours notice to cancel or change dates of testimony.
+For depositions, the same terms of payment and refund apply.